jackwasey/PRISMAstatement/cran-comments.md

 ## Reverse dependencies

-Rhere are no reverse dependencies.
+There are no reverse dependencies.